godotengine/godot-docs/classes/class_itemlist.rst

 | *Getter*  | get_text_overrun_behavior()      |
 +-----------+----------------------------------+

 Sets the clipping behavior when the text exceeds an item's bounding rectangle.
-See :ref:`OverrunBehavior<enum_TextParagraph_OverrunBehavior>` for a description of all modes.
+See :ref:`OverrunBehavior<enum_TextServer_OverrunBehavior>` for a description of all modes.

 Method Descriptions
 -------------------